 - This is enough biomass to produce more than 54 billion gallons of ethanol (four times as much corn ethanol as the United States produced in 2010) or 732 billion kilowatt-hours of electricity (19 percent of total U.S. power consumption in 2010).

-- Biomass resources are distributed widely across the United States, ensuring that communities across America can benefit both financially and environmentally from increased biomass production.
+- Biomass resources are distributed widely across the United States, ensuring that communities across the country can benefit both financially and environmentally from increased biomass production.

 Energy crops offer the greatest opportunity to expand energy production from biomass